zarindev/tallyfyautomationtypescript/README.md

 - All the packages will be installed and you will be ready to run the test now

 ## Running Tests
 The `tests` folder contains the test files.
-The files with `.spec.ts` are the test files containing tests written inside them.
+The files with `.spec.ts` extension are the test files containing tests written inside them.

 You can run all the tests together by running `npx playwright test` in the `VS Code Terminal`.
 By doing this, all the tests will run together simultaneously.